INTRODUCTION

 e.
 Finally, “Then many of the Jews who had come to Mary, and had seen the things Jesus did, believed in Him.
 But some of them went away to the Pharisees and told them the things Jesus did…Then, from that day on, they plotted to put Him to death,” John 11:45-53.
 This text was collapsed for brevity.

 4. Conclusion: Many believed in Him after witnessing this miracle.
 Others had gathered to comfort Lazarus' sisters.
 Still, others came merely to observe and then report to the Jewish leaders what they had seen.
 Then, the leaders, hearing what he did, would not believe but set out to take Him and put him to death.
-In Jesus’ parable of the rich man and Lazarus, Abraham speaking to the rich man: “Abraham said to him, ‘They have Moses and the prophets; let them hear them.’
-And he said: ‘No, father Abraham; but if one goes to them from the dead, they will repent.’
+In Jesus’ parable of the rich man and Lazarus, Abraham speaks to the rich man: “Abraham said to him, ‘They have Moses and the prophets; let them hear them.’
+And he said: ‘No, Father Abraham, but if one goes to them from the dead, they will repent.’
 But he said to him, ‘If they do not hear Moses and the prophets, neither will they be persuaded though one rise from the dead,’” Luke 16:29-31.

 C. Some chief rulers believed.
 John concluded: “Nevertheless among the chief rulers also many believed on him; but because of the Pharisees they did not confess him, lest they should be put out of the synagogue: For they loved the praise of men more than the praise of God,” John 12:42-43.

-1. First, “Nevertheless among the chief rulers also many believed on him.”
-These chief rulers believed, even as did many others, but they would not confess Him as Messiah, John 9:22; John 7:13; John 19:38; Acts 5:12-13.
+1. First, “Nevertheless among the chief rulers also many believed in him.”
+Even as did many others, these chief rulers believed but would not confess Him as Messiah, John 9:22; John 7:13; John 19:38; Acts 5:12-13.

 3. Third, “Lest they be put out of the synagogue.”
 Why?
 They fear expulsion from their positions within their denominations.
 David wrote: "I would rather be a doorkeeper in the house of the Lord than to dwell in the tent of the wicked,” Psalms 84:10.
 David would rather sit at the tent door with God’s people than sit in the chief seat among the sinful.